Alaska Stone Arts, one of the Rodrigo family’s stores, on Front Street in Ketchikan. (KRBD File Photo)

 A federal judge in Juneau on Monday sentenced two members of a Washington state family who sold over 1 million dollars of fake Alaska Native art in Ketchikan.
 The judge gave the mother and son five years of probation, a few months of home confinement, and a couple hundred hours of community service.

-46-year-old Glenda Rodrigo and 24-year-old Christian Rodrigo pled guilty last month to violating the federal Indian Arts and Crafts Act.
+Forty-six-year-old Glenda Rodrigo and 24-year-old Christian Rodrigo pled guilty last month to violating the federal Indian Arts and Crafts Act.
 They were part of a scheme to pass off fake stone carvings and wood totem poles as traditional art made by local Tlingít and Haida artisans.

 Cristobal Rodrigo, Glenda’s husband and Christian’s father, was sentenced in 2023 to two years in prison for his role in the scheme.
-Its still the longest sentence a defendant has received for any similar violation in the United States, according to the U.S. Department of Justice.
+It’s still the longest sentence a defendant has received for any similar violation in the United States, according to the U.S. Department of Justice.

 The Rodrigo family ran two storefronts in downtown Ketchikan — Alaska Stone Arts and Rail Creek.
 They were living in Washington state at the time.
 Rail Creek sold mostly wooden totem poles and Alaska Stone Art sold stone carvings.
 Both though were advertised as being made by Alaska Native master carvers and artisans.

 But they were actually sourced from a business in the Philippines called Rodrigo Creative Crafts.
 The company in the Philippines was owned by Glenda Rodrigo.
-Its sole purpose was to use Philippine labor to make knock-off Alaska Native designs.
+Its sole purpose was to use Filipino labor to make knock-off Alaska Native designs.

 They were then shipped to the U.S. and the Rodrigo’s Ketchikan storefronts.
 The family even hired Alaska Native people to sell the art as their own.
 Federal prosecutors found that the workers told customers they were all one big family and made everything from locally sourced materials.